nickinack/nickinack.github.io/about.md

 I am <b>Karthik Viswanathan</b>.
 I am an undergraduate student at IIIT-Hyderabad.
 I am currently enrolled in the dual degree in Computer Science with a specialization in Computational Sciences.

-<h4> Actively looking for research internships.
-My resume can be viewed <a  href="https://github.com/nickinack/nickinack.github.io/blob/master/data/nickinack.pdf" target = "_blank">here</a>.
-Upto two letters of recommendation can be provided upon request. </h4>

 ### Research

 I have broad interests in statistical machine learning and mathematics.
 I have previously worked on computer vision and neuroscience.